 Recommended Audience: Adult

 The world is made up kind of like Lord of the Rings, and she explains the entire epic journey very well, but the best part of the book is the last third because that’s when the politics die down and the two go on this impossible journey to save the realm from the Skaldic barbarians slaughtering everyone.
 Not often is a book too big and full of too much content to explain it all because there is an unreal amount of detail in the book.
-Day by day events and she rarely skip these so the whole book flows and feel like an amazing tale.
+Day-by-day events and she rarely skips these so the whole book flows and feels like an amazing tale.

 If you have the patience to stomach the heavy politics and tons of detail leading up to the epic adventure then I promise you this will be one of the best books you will ever read.
 The book does have some graphic sex scenes, but Carey writes them in taste and makes it very erotic and steamy, but they are spared and the scenes are actually part of the whole story and not just there to get guys to read it.
 There are a few unbelievable parts when she starts introducing myth and fantasy because this book seems very realistic until those points.
 Other than that this is probably one of the best books of the new generation and shouldn’t be missed.